William Lillywhite: Hampshire, Middlesex and Sussex

 By 1843 Lillywhite was consistently playing fifteen or sixteen first-class matches each season, appearing for Hampshire, the MCC and Sussex.
 He took over one-hundred wickets for three consecutive seasons between 1842 and 1844, and after taking eighty-four in 1845 he returned with 102 the following year.
 By now Lillywhite's ability with the ball was becoming infamous, and he acquired the moniker Non pareil – unrivalled or matchless (or "the non pareil bowler" to distinguish him from Fuller Pilch, "the non pareil hitter").
-"It was seldom that he played without obtaining a wicket," noted cricket historian RJ Brown, "He was a short thick-set powerful man about 5' 4" in height, with a knack of detecting quickly any weak points in his opponents' defences."
+"It was seldom that he played without obtaining a wicket," noted cricket historian R. J. Brown, "He was a short thick-set powerful man about 5' 4" in height, with a knack of detecting quickly any weak points in his opponents' defences."
 It was also in 1844 that he made his career-best with the bat, 44 not out.
 He took sixty-five wickets in total in 1847, seventy-two in 1848 and sixty-seven more in 1849.
 By this time he was nearing sixty years of age, and despite playing thirteen games in 1849 by the next season he could manage only six matches for Middlesex, for whom he featured briefly, though he was still effective with twenty-seven scalps.
 Aware that his career was coming to an end, a benefit match was awarded to him in 1853 against an England XI.
 It began on 25 July at Lord's, and Lillywhite bowled eleven wicketless overs before succumbing to illness.
 He was replaced by a substitute cricketer and did not play first-class cricket again.

 Later life

 He died in Islington, only a year after his benefit match, in August 1854, and was buried on the western side of Highgate Cemetery.
 His monument, which was paid for by public subscription, features below the worn inscription on the pedestal, a shield with crossed bats and stumps, with a ball removing a bail.
 On top of the pedestal is a broken column and wreath symbolising "a life cut short".
+His grave is listed Grade II on the National Heritage List for England.